MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### ForceNetworkInProcess
   #### Force networking code to run in the browser process (obsolete)

-  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 83.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 83.
   #### Supported versions:
   - On Windows since 78, until 83